 Dr. Fordyce.
-In December 2020, we and Dr. Fordyce entered into an offer letter setting forth the general terms of Dr. Fordyce's employment with us, which was amended and restated in May 2021, pursuant to which Dr. Fordyce received a base salary increase from \$400,000 to \$525,000, an annual performance bonus target achievement increase from 40% to 50% of his base salary, as determined by our Board, and a refresh stock option grant.
-Dr. Fordyce is entitled to certain severance benefits, the terms of which are described below under the section titled "Potential Payments Upon Termination or Change of Control."
+In December 2020, we and Dr. Fordyce entered into an offer letter setting forth the initial terms of Dr. Fordyce's employment with us, which was amended and restated in May 2021.
+Dr. Fordyce is entitled to certain severance benefits pursuant to such offer letter, as amended and restated, the terms of which are described below under the section titled "Potential Payments Upon Termination or Change of Control."
 Dr. Fordyce's employment is at will.